 Smart entrepreneurs running a thriving business know there’s always more they can do to make that business grow.
 One way of taking things to the next level is by finding an alternate stream of income.
-That doesn’t mean starting a second business, but finding ways to complement and grow the business you have by offering more value to your customers and followers.

 What is affiliate marketing?

 Affiliate marketing is a process where publishers earn a commission by promoting a product or service made by another retailer or advertiser.
 The affiliate partner is rewarded a payout for providing a specific result to the retailer or advertiser.